 Clown Loach (chromobotia macracanthus), or tiger botia, are wonderful freshwater fish to have in your aquarium, but what do you know about an adult Clown Loaches size and growth rate, and how big do Clown Loaches get?

-On average, the Clown Loach measures 3mm in length at birth, reaching 1 inch in its first 6 weeks.
-In the wild, a full-grown Clown Loach can reach 16 inches or more, with reports of 12 inches or more in captivity.
-You can expect an average Clown Loach to reach 6-10 inches in an aquarium.
+On average, Clown Loach measures 3mm in length at birth, growing to 1 inch in its first 6 weeks.
+In the wild, a full-grown Clown Loach can reach 16 inches +, with reports of 12 inches or more in captivity.
+You can expect an average Clown Loach to reach a maximum size of 6-10 inches in an aquarium.

-Although baby Clown Loaches measure around 3mm, Clown Loach breeding is not the easiest (even for experts), and many of those for sale in fish stores have been captured.
+Baby Clown Loaches measure around 3mm, but breeding is not the easiest (even for experts), so many of those for sale in fish stores have been captured.

 If you are interested, I have written a complete guide to Clown Loaches.
-It should cover everything that you need to know about this species of loach from its natural habitat, diet, tank setup, water parameters, clown loach breeding, and much more.
-You can read the guide here: Clown Loach (Natural Habitat, Tank Setup, Care, Feeding, Size).
+It covers everything you need to know about this species of loach, from its natural habitat, diet, tank setup, water parameters, breeding, and much more.

 Clown Loaches Size Chart & Growth Rate

-The table below will give an average of a Clown Loaches growth rate and expected size throughout its life cycle and until full grown.
+The table below will give an average of a Clown Loach’s growth rate and expected size throughout its development until it becomes a full-grown adult clown loach.